 Summary

 The Maison Amex event during the F1 weekend in Montreal is a nice way to spend a few hours if you’re in town.
-I unfortunately won’t be able to be there for the 2025 edition, so if you go, take photos to share with us so we can show our other readers if you’re interested!
+I certainly recommend it.
+I’ll go back for the 2026 edition at the new location, so maybe we will cross paths there!

 What would you like to know about my experience at the Maison Amex event in Montreal?
 Tell us in the comments below.